Hacking the waveRAPID Data Fitting

 where \(w_i\) is the weight for each time point, defined as: \[w_i = \begin{cases}0 & \text{if } c(t_i) > 0 \quad (\text{association phase}) \\1 & \text{if } c(t_i) = 0 \quad (\text{dissociation phase})\end{cases} \tag{9}\]

 The optimization is performed using the COBYLA algorithm (Constrained Optimization BY Linear Approximations) for derivative-free optimization with nonlinear inequality and equality constraints.
-We used the R implementation of COBYLA available in the nloptr package (Ypma and Johnson 2011), adapted from Jean-Sébastien Roy’s C implementation of the original Fortran code by M. J. D. Powell (Powell 1994).
+We used the R implementation of COBYLA available in the nloptr package (Ypma and Johnson 2011) (an R interface to the NLOPT library (Johnson 2026)), adapted from Jean-Sébastien Roy’s C implementation of the original Fortran code by M. J. D. Powell (Powell 1994).
+Other algorithm are tested, on real data, further down this document (Section 3.4).

 The optimization is bounded around the initial estimates to ensure that the parameter search is focused and to prevent divergence.
-The default output of the fit function is shown below, including the nubmer of iterations, the final parameter estimates, and the value of the objective function at the optimum.
+Below is shown the default output of the fit function, including the number of iterations, the final parameter estimates, and the value of the objective function at the optimum.

 Code